rvm/rvm/README.md

 * `--nice`            - process niceness (increase the value on slow computers, default `0`)
 * `-v` | `--version`  - display rvm version loaded for current shell

+## Reporting issues

+Here at RVM we get a high amount of bug reports, and often they are connected with specific environment settings which might be hard for us to replicate.
+That's why we would kindly ask you to follow the steps below so we can maximize our time helping you and minimize the time requesting more information.

+### Check documentation

+We know, you hear this over and over and be rest assured we are working hard to improve the usability of https://rvm.io but we must always ask that you first please check the documentation if you are requesting a feature or if you are not sure if you did it right.

+### Try again with latest RVM

+We try to release a new RVM as soon as we feel that we achieved certain stability.
+This might take a while and it could be the case that your issue has been already resolved in our development branch.
+Please get the latest RVM and try again:

+`rvm get master`

+### File an issue

+If the documentation is not clear, an error message is not clear or you are stuck with the problem, please do file a bug.

+When in doubt as to whether your issue might relate to another simply file a new bug and we will mark it as duplicate if it needs to be.
+It's always better to file a new ticket and let us sort it out than to accidentally add noise to another ticket.

+When filling an issue we prepared a template for you tu use.
+Please try to fill all sections as best as you can.
+Always make sure to split up each command and it's output into it's own fenced code block.
+If the output is long, please put it in a separate [gist](https://gist.github.com).
+Otherwise it's hard for us to process all the information and respond quickly.

+Note that if there is a lot of `debug` or `trace` output you can redirect it to a file with the `>` character like `rvm [command] > output.txt`.

 ## Contributing

 Any and all contributions offered in any form, past present or future, to the